cfree14/marineregions/README.md

 The original sources of these datasets are as follows:

-*MEOWS:* Spalding, M.D., Fox, H.E., Allen, G.R., Davidson, N., Ferdaña, Z.A., Finlayson, M.A.X., Halpern, B.S., Jorge, M.A., Lombana, A.L., Lourie, S.A., Martin, K.D.
+**MEOWs:** Spalding, M.D., Fox, H.E., Allen, G.R., Davidson, N., Ferdaña, Z.A., Finlayson, M.A.X., Halpern, B.S., Jorge, M.A., Lombana, A.L., Lourie, S.A., Martin, K.D.
 (2007) Marine ecoregions of the world: a bioregionalization of coastal and shelf areas.
 BioScience 57(7): 573-583.
 Available from: https://www.worldwildlife.org/publications/marine-ecoregions-of-the-world-a-bioregionalization-of-coastal-and-shelf-areas

 ## Citation